aff3ct/streampu/docs/wip.md

     ```

 With our current implementation of the DFS, Stage 2 technically has no final
-subsequence as every single node has atleast one child thus making the insertion
+sub-sequence as every single node has atleast one child thus making the insertion
 of push tasks impossible.
 A solution would be to introduce a fake task after
 each commute on their last path during pipeline creations.